-The quiet and small parish of Ridlington is situated about 1 mile inland from the coast and is made up of farmland, woodland and heathland.
+The quiet and small parish of Ridlington is situated about 2 miles inland from the coast and is made up of farmland, woodland and heathland.

 The church, St Peter, is located on the Happisburgh to North Walsham road.
 It is a small medieval church with a grade 1 listed building status.
-It is the result of an early C15th legacy of 1421 by Thomas Stacy, which left money for the tower and bells.
+The listed status is the result of an early C15th legacy of 1421 by Thomas Stacy, which left money for the tower and bells.

 The nave is early C14th, whose roof and southern porch are Welsh slates with clay ridges.